 Q1.
 The CDSBC Bylaws require a certain number of practice hours over a three-year period.
 What three years are you referring to?

-A. The hours of practice being considered fall in the three years preceding the renewal year.
-For renewal of practising status in 2013, the timeframe for continuous practice hours is January 1, 2010 through December 31, 2012.
+The hours of practice being considered fall in the three years preceding the renewal year.
+For renewal of practising status in 2014/15, the timeframe for continous practice hours is January 1, 2011 through December 31, 2013.
+Acceptable continous practice hours include the provision of clinical dental treament and/or consultation, employment as a dental educator or dental researcher, or full-time enrollment in a dental education program.

 Q2.
 What if I don’t have the required number of hours required for renewal of practising registration/certification or transferring to practising registration/certification

 For CDAs who do not have the required continuous practice hours and wish to hold practising certification, an application (below) along with your written proposal should be submitted to the Certification Committee.
-Your proposal may include: a guided mentorship in a dental practice with defined expectations, completion of the National Dental Assisting Examining Board two-part written and Clinical Practice Evaluation (CPE), or completion of an approved clinical refresher course.
+Your proposal may include: a guided mentorship in a dental practice with defined expectations, completion of the National Dental Assisting Examining Board two-part Written and Clinical Practice Evaluation (CPE), or completion of an approved clinical refresher course (below).

 Q4.
 The continuous practice requirement that dentists have 900 hours of practice and CDAs have 600 seems like a lot.
 Can you explain it further?